idleberg/vite-plugin-valibot-env/README.md

 > [!TIP]
 > You could use this to point collaborators to the documentation of your project's environment variables.

+#### `options.throwError`

+Type: `string`
+Default: `undefined`

+> [!WARNING]
+> This option exists for testing purposes and is not recommended to be used.

+Throws an error rather than exiting gracefully when issues have been found in the schema.

 ## Related

 - [esbuild-plugin-valibot-env](https://github.com/idleberg/esbuild-plugin-valibot-env)